-After CD trainees return to the DVM curriculum following completion of their PhD, they participate in a core course VTMED5702 in Block VII, with section 2 (1.5 CH) covering topics related to ethics and animal care in the veterinary profession (See Appendix 1.
+During the DVM curriculum (Year 1), students participate in Foundational course VIIb VTMED5702 (1.5 CH), covering topics related to ethics and animal care in the veterinary profession (See Appendix 1.
 Required Training Activities).
-This course consists of lectures, small group discussion sessions, and physical examination laboratories.
-Lectures average 2 hours each week, covering a variety of topics with ethical dimensions of importance to veterinarians.
-DVM Students participate in two small group discussion sessions in which they discuss topics of interest and work through provided scenarios.
-In addition, each student chooses a topic to investigate in depth and writes a research paper.
-Many informal opportunities arise for ethics discussions when the students are on their clinical rotations assisting faculty and staff managing their cases in the teaching hospital.
+This course consists of lectures, small group discussion sessions, surgical skills and physical examination laboratories.
+Lectures average 2 hours each week, covering a variety of topics with some ethical dimension of importance to professional veterinarians.
+Students participate in two small group discussion sessions in which they discuss topics of interest and work through provided scenarios.
+In addition, each student completes a research and writing assignment on a topic of their choice.
+Additionally, many informal opportunities arise for ethics discussions when the students are on their clinical rotations assisting faculty and staff managing their cases in the teaching hospital.
 Throughout their career, veterinarians will be faced with ethical dilemmas daily, especially those centered around the interface between the needs of research, animals and animal caretakers, such as during clinical trials.
-A faculty led Distribution Course entitled "The Healing Art" supplements the ethics discussions so that DVM students can cope with compassion fatigue, a common mental health issue for veterinarians.
+A faculty-led Elective Course entitled "The Healing Art" supplements the ethics discussions so that DVM students can cope with compassion fatigue, a common mental health issue for veterinarians.